-We’ve been carrying out face fit tests and advising our clients on the selection and use of RPE (face masks and similar) for many years now.
+We’ve been carrying out face fit tests and advising our clients on the selection and use of RPE (face masks and similar) for many years now and often come across staff sporting a beard.

 Our position as occupational hygiene specialists means that we have been more exposed to this issue more than many of our peers and it has always been a difficult one to address.

-The issue surrounding beards lies in both their current popularity and their incompatibility with good practice when it comes to protecting workers from dusts.
+The issue surrounding beards lies in both their current popularity and the incompatibility of having a beard with good practice when it comes to protecting workers from dusts.
 A simple mantra we keep returning to in our toolbox talks and support work for clients across the UK is that you won’t see a fire fighter with a beard.

-We’ve been reading about the case of Mears and the response from Unite (the Union) recently and whilst we do have sympathy with each party, overall we have to side with Mears rather than Unite.
+We’ve been reading about the case of Mears and the response from Unite (the Union) recently and whilst we do have sympathy with each party, overall we have to side with Mears rather than Unite on the beard and face fit issue.
 The simple truth is that beards and RPE don’t mix well, and whilst you can use air fed helmets they’re not always the right choice.

 See below for comments from both Mears and from Unite.
 If you have your own questions please contact us to discuss what you can do.